-Note: First interaction is the number of conversions that is generated if we only review the first interaction that a customer had with our AdWords campaigns (in this case, within a 30-day timeframe).
+Note: First interaction is the number of conversions that are generated if we only review the first interaction that a customer had with our AdWords campaigns (in this case, within a 30-day timeframe).

-Last interaction is the number of conversions that is generated if we only review the last interaction that a customer had.
+The last interaction is the number of conversions that are generated if we only review the last interaction that a customer had.